blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 you can set *imageinspector.service.distro.default* to *alpine*.

 The image inspector service containers are downloaded from Docker Hub (${image_repo_organization}/${inspector_image_name_base}-*).

+### Deployment sample for Docker using persistent image inspector services

+Approach: Toolkit

+Deployment notes:
+${solution_name} runs on a host that has Docker.
+Each image inspector service runs in a container.
+The shared volume is a directory on the host, mounted into each container.
+The containers communicate through service URLs.

+Download: curl -O ${source_raw_content_url_base}/${source_repo_organization}/${project_name}/master/deployment/docker/runDetectAgainstDockerServices/setup.sh

 ### Deployment sample for Kubernetes